What an IT Support Contract Actually Covers

 • How many users and devices are covered, and what is the cost to expand beyond that number?

-• What is the actual response time and resolution time SLA, broken down by severity?
+• What is the actual response time and resolution time SLA, broken down by severity level?

-• Is 24/7 support available and what are the off-hours response times?
+• Is 24/7 support available and what are the response times for incidents logged outside business hours?

-• What specific tasks are excluded and what is the hourly rate for excluded work?
+• What specific tasks are excluded and what is the hourly or daily rate for excluded work?

 • How are on-site visits handled and what is the charge for them?